 ReSharper's own code inspections that include:

-- Inspections with configurable severity levels, which detect the rest of code issues (e.g. compiler warnings, runtime and logical errors, code smells, redundancies, improvement suggestions, etc.).
-You can find these configurable inspections on the page of ReSharper options .
+Inspections with configurable severity levels, which detect the rest of code issues (e.g. compiler warnings, runtime and logical errors, code smells, redundancies, improvement suggestions, etc.).
+You can find these configurable inspections on the page of ReSharper options.
 These inspections can be configured in several ways — you can suppress the detected issues with comments and attributes, disable them or change their severity level in settings or .editorconfig files.

 Severity levels of code inspections